 Even if this nagging is real or perceived, you risk causing tension between you and your parent.
 The best thing you can do is avoid conversations about non-essential tasks (updating their phone, joining a health club, etc.).
 While they may be beneficial, don’t push the issue if they are not essential.

-Instead, focus on the issues and tasks that need to get completed.
+Instead, focus on the issues and daily tasks that need to get completed.
 Tasks that can benefit their physical and mental well-being should be top priorities.
 Also, not overwhelming them with many tasks at one time will make them feel less pressure from you.

 Your parents are in charge of their own decisions, even if they make poor ones.
 The only thing you can do is accept the situation, observe them, and step in to help when needed.